yohaneneumann/propertyHunters/README.md

 • functionality for administrators to view/edit/delete database entries such as properties/testimonials/vendors</p>

 Property Hunters was the final project I created while studying for a Higher Diploma Degree in Computing.
-Creating this Real Estate website was challenging as I practiced all that I have learned during University.
-It was rewarding seeing the result after so many hours of effort.
+It was challenging putting into practice skills I have learned during the course, but seeing the result after so many hours of effort was rewarding.